jkurdek/TensorFlowASR/README.md

-# Efficient Minum Word Error Rate Training for Attention-Based models
+# Efficient Minimum Word Error Rate Training for Attention-Based models

 The repository contains implementation of Minimum Word Error Rate (MWER) Training based on Monotonic RNN-T Loss for audio transduction.
 The solution is based on the TensorFlowASR Library (https://github.com/TensorSpeech/TensorFlowASR).

 ## Installation:
-***NOTE***: We assume the user has sucesfully installed and configured Python (and Docker in case of accessing the codee via Docker) prior to the solution installation.
+***NOTE***: We assume the user has successfully installed and configured Python (and Docker in case of accessing the code via Docker) prior to the solution installation.

 ### Manual installation:
 1. Install requirements